Mary Kay Papen

 Mary Kuper "Kay" Papen (born March 19, 1932) is an American politician who served as a member of the New Mexico Senate from January 2001 to January 2021.

 Career

+Papen was first elected to the New Mexico State Senate in 2000, joining 10 other women in the senate.
+She was one of three women elected to the state senate that year.
+Papen held her Doña Ana County senate seat for 20 years before losing reelection in 2020.

+From 2013 to 2021, Papen served as president pro tempore of the New Mexico Senate and led a coalition of Republicans and conservative Democrats, despite the body's 26–16 Democratic majority.

-Papen has faced criticism for blocking legislation that would allow voters to consider an amendment that would fund early childhood programs using 1% more yearly from the state's $18 million Land Grant Permanent Fund.
+During her time in office, Papen faced criticism for blocking legislation that would allow voters to consider an amendment that would fund early childhood programs using 1% more yearly from the state's $18 million Land Grant Permanent Fund.

-From 2013 to 201, Papen also served as president pro tempore of the New Mexico Senate and has led a coalition of Republicans and conservative Democrats who hold leadership positions in the state Senate, despite the body's 26–16 Democratic majority.

 In the 2020 election, Papen faced a primary challenge from Carrie Hamblen, then president of the Las Cruces Green Chamber of Commerce.
-In the June 2, 2020 Democratic primary, Papen was defeated by Hamblen.
+In the June 2, 2020 Democratic primary, Hamblen defeated Papen.